conradhuebler/curcuma/README.md

 ```
 a file with already accepted structures can be passed to curcuma.
 Molecules in that file (accepted.xyz) will be rejected if they appear in the conformation.xyz, thus several files with conformation can be joined.

+Confscan will write a restart file, finalise and quit, if a file called "stop" is found in the working directory.
+Such file will be generated if Ctrl-C is hit or if it is created using for example the **touch stop** command.
+Within a restart file, the last energy difference and the atom indicies from reordering are stored.
+A restart file will automatically be read upon the start of curcuma.
+The content of the restart file will be used to speed up the 2nd step of the conformation filtering procedure.

 ```json
 { "noname", true },